 Under an agreement entered into in November 1998, NutraMax is converting the Neoflo(TM) product into finished adhesive strips and patches for distribution to the mass merchandise market.
 In May 2000, NutraMax Products, Inc. filed a voluntary petition under Chapter 11 of the U.S. Bankruptcy Code.
+In February 2001, NutraMax's Plan of Reorganization was approved by the bankruptcy court.
 The NutraMax bankruptcy filing has had a negative impact on the Company's sales and cash flow during calendar year 2000 and first quarter of 2001.
 In February 2001, NutraMax's plan of reorganization was approved by the U.S. Bankruptcy Court.
 Since NutraMax emerged from Chapter 11, NutraMax has further reduced its forecast for adhesive strips to be supplied.
 On April 2, 2001, NutraMax filed a motion with the U.S. Bankruptcy Court to reject our supply agreement effective that date.